 - If you value invisibility and antiglare, the iCarez Matte Screen Protector is a great choice.
 It will protect your iPad from scratches and light bumps and can be washed and reused as needed.

-- For a more traditional film, the Supershieldz Screen Protector brings plenty to the table, with a glossy finish and precision cutting to make sure it fits perfectly.
+- For a more traditional film, the XIRON Screen Protector brings plenty to the table, with a glossy finish and precision cutting to make sure it fits perfectly.
 It’s completely clear.

-- Prefer tempered glass to films?
-Then the amFilm Tempered Glass Screen Protector for Apple iPad Pro is the best choice.
-It will protect against damage from more serious drops and even comes in a two pack so that you’ll always have a backup.
+- Prefer tempered glass?
+Then the JETech Screen Protector is the best choice.
+It will protect against damage from more serious drops with extremely high hardness.

 An iPad Pro is sleek and gorgeous straight out of the box, and it makes sense that you don’t want to change that with cases or accessories despite the necessity.
 A screen cover can strike a great balance between protection and design since it’s almost invisible while still providing a degree of safety when it comes to drops and bumps.